-Lettuce is one of the famous burger toppings that can make or break it.
+Lettuce is one of the most famous burger toppings that can have a significant impact on the taste and texture of your burger.

-While some people hardly care about the lettuce in a burger, it is hard to ignore the additional texture, flavour, and color it adds.
+While some people hardly care about the lettuce in a burger, it is hard to ignore the additional texture, flavor, and color it adds.

 But for lettuce leaves to serve their purpose in a burger, you need to know the varieties that exist.